CAIDA/catalog-data/sources/recipe/how_to_use_topostats/README.md

 9525 34
 12528 34
 ~~~
-You can simply use the 'preprocess-graph' perl script to convert an
+You can simply use the `preprocess-graph` perl script to convert an
-*undirected* graph in the format required by 'topology_stats' into
+*undirected* graph in the format required by `topology_stats` into
-a graph file required by 'distance', 'betweenness' and 'components'.
+a graph file required by `distance`, `betweenness` and `components`.
 For example,
 ~~~
     ./preprocess-graph < input_file > output_file
 ~~~

 ### How to use
-The 'topology_stats' program requires the input file be the first and only
+The `topology_stats` program requires the input file be the first and only
 argument on the command line, and returns results on stdout:
 ~~~
     ./topology_stats input_file > output_file
 ~~~
-There are options to dump some of the data used (for further analysis):
+There are options to dump some of the data used (for further analysis):\
-    -O <output filename> designates the prefix for dump filename, used below.
+    `-O` <\output filename> designates the prefix for dump filename, used below. \
-    -d dumps the CCDF of degree distribution, the clustering coefficients,
+    `-d` dumps the CCDF of degree distribution, the clustering coefficients,
-       and the average neighbor degrees.
+       and the average neighbor degrees. \
-    -l dumps the clustering coeffients and average neighbor degrees as above,
+    `-l` dumps the clustering coeffients and average neighbor degrees as above,
-       but binned logarithmically.
+       but binned logarithmically. \
-    -v dumps the clustering coeffients and average neighbor degrees as above,
+    `-v` dumps the clustering coeffients and average neighbor degrees as above,
        but binned by number of data points, calculated backwards from the
-       long tail.
+       long tail. \

-The 'distance', 'betweenness', and 'components' programs read input data
+The `distance`, `betweenness`, and `components` programs read input data
 from stdin and return results on stdout:
 ~~~
     ./distance < input_file > output_file